 Transparency is an important function of a public agency, especially in emergency situations.
-No operation or facility is immune from emergencies and the Des Moines Pool Metropolitan Park District (DMPMPD) recognizes its responsibility for the safety of its employee's and patrons during such a time.
+No operation or facility is immune from emergencies and the Des Moines Pool Metropolitan Park District (DMPMPD) recognizes its responsibility for the safety of its employees and patrons during such a time.
 In addition, the District has identified the need to protect property and assets and to expedite the recovery of its functions and activities.
-An important element of this process is a Crisis Management Communication Plan to ensure the patrons and public are communicated to in an effective manner.
+An important element of this process is a Crisis Management Communication Plan to ensure the district is communicating in an effective manner to patrons and public,